Current

 Daystar H-alpha Filter installiert

-In Vorbereitung für den Tag der Astronomie, und der während dessen stattfindenden partiellen Sonnenfinsternis, haben wir unsaren Daystar H-alpha Filter am 8" APO installiert.
+In Vorbereitung für den Tag der Astronomie, und der während dessen stattfindenden partiellen Sonnenfinsternis, haben wir unseren Daystar H-alpha Filter am 8" APO installiert.

 published on: 13.03.2025